darylshy/LoginSystem/README.md

     * Verifying routes to the login page
   - Edit
-    * Editing removes the card from the DOM and allows you to edit the original form +Added a new branch *verify_modal* to use a pop-up modal as an alternative flow for the verification part of the app.
+    * Editing removes the card from the DOM and allows you to edit the original form
++ Added a new branch *verify_modal* to use a pop-up modal as an alternative flow for the verification part of the app.
 ***
 On the login page, you just enter in the information and once verified a message will appear *form validation not worked out compoletely as of yet*